rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 Scheduled backup, on-demand backup, and restore operations are currently supported by the Cloud Control Panel and the [Cloud Databases API](https://developer.rackspace.com/docs/cloud-databases/v1/).
-For more information, please read [Scheduled Backups for Cloud Databases](/how-to/scheduled-backups-for-cloud-databases) and [Managing Backups for Cloud Databases](/how-to/managing-backups-for-cloud-databases).
+For more information, see [Scheduled Backups for Cloud Databases](/how-to/scheduled-backups-for-cloud-databases) and [Managing Backups for Cloud Databases](/how-to/managing-backups-for-cloud-databases).
 For details about using the Cloud Databases